MetSoc Innovation Award

-Nominator uploads either a concise CV of nominee or in the case of process, a recent paper, relevant to the process being nominated, to the web site.
-Nominator/co-nominators should consider approaching nominees themselves to request the CV.
-In the case of a process the recent paper is likely already available.
+- Upload either a concise CV of the nominee or in the case of a process, a recent paper, relevant to the process being nominated.
+In the case of a process, the recent paper is likely already available.
 The CV should contain the following information:

 - Major contributions relevant to the award

 - A record of at least five relevant patents and papers authored by the nominee plus a count of other patents and papers.

-- NEW as of year 2020: one letter of support from either the users of the technology or an expert of the field
+- One letter of support from either the users of the technology or an expert in the field

 - A nominator can put forward only one candidate up for nomination in each award category (as of 2020).

 - Each award shall be made from time to time as circumstances warrant with no more than one award recipient per year.